Every so often — frankly, all too often — I find myself drawn into a doozy of a debate on Twitter about the serial comma. Yes, really.

 “Apples, grapes and bananas” is clear.
 A serial comma in “apples, grapes, and bananas” adds redundancy, not clarity.
 If, without a serial comma, your reader thinks that grapes and bananas are types of apples, you’ve got bigger problems than punctuation.

-To take another example, say you were to write a sentence ending in “… the few, the proud, the Marines.”
+To take another example (look at this site for more such examples), say you were to write a sentence ending in “… the few, the proud, the Marines.”
 Because you don’t have an “and” before the final item of the list, you need a final comma.

 But now consider a sentence that ends with “… the Army, the Navy, the Air Force and the Marines.”
 There’s no serial comma, but you still have 100 percent clarity.